 Overview: Bioprospecting the deep-sea sponge microbiome to identify and isolate novel antimicrobial compounds.
 Techniques include classical microbiology testing, novel culturing techniques (E.g. iChip), 16S metagenomic analysis, genome assembly and subsequent genome mining.

-Where are you looking: Deep-sea sponge associated bacterial metabolites.
+Where are you looking for antibiotics: Deep-sea sponge associated bacterial metabolites.

 Expertise offered: Chemical compound isolation and characterisation, bacterial genome assembly, bacterial genome mining, culturing deep sea bacteria with focus on actinomycetes, one strain many active compounds testing, 16S community analysis (Qiime2).